Blockstream/bitcoin-images/bitcoind/README.md

 ## Bitcoind
-`Dockerfile` downloads the compiled binaries from https://bitcoincore.org.
-The file was adapted from https://github.com/jamesob/docker-bitcoind.
-Whereas `Dockerfile.gitian` uses [gitian](https://github.com/devrandom/gitian-builder) to build from [source](https://github.com/bitcoin/bitcoin).
+* `Dockerfile` downloads the compiled binaries from https://bitcoincore.org.
+The file was adapted from https://github.com/jamesob/docker-bitcoind
+* `Dockerfile.gitian` uses [gitian](https://github.com/devrandom/gitian-builder) to build from [source](https://github.com/bitcoin/bitcoin).

-You can update Bitcoin's version in the `Dockerfile` or `run-gitian.sh` based on the kind of image you want to build (e.g. `v0.17.1` or `commit_hash`).
+You can update Bitcoin's version in the `Dockerfile` or `run-gitian.sh` based on the version you want to build (e.g. `v0.18.1` or `commit_hash`).

 ### Building from source
 If you're on MAC (or Windows), run inside an Ubuntu container (you need [Docker](https://docs.docker.com/install/#supported-platforms)).
 Assuming you've `git cloned && cd bitcoin-images`: